 Part II: Basic Eligibility Criteria.
 This part discusses income eligibility, and rules regarding citizenship, social security numbers, and family consent.

 Part III: Denial of Admission.
-This part covers factors related to an applicant's past or current conduct (e.g. criminal activity) that can cause MHA to deny admission.
+This part covers factors related to an applicant's past or current conduct (e.g. criminal activity) that can cause MHA to deny admission as well as the asset limitation for public housing.